JavaScriptErika/ShakeATree/README.md

 # 🏕️ Overall Thoughts 🏕️

 I had a lot of fun making this app and I am loving mobile app development!
 I learned quite a bit from building Shake a Tree!
 I will say, React Native animation is quite intense and no joke -- but I love a good challenge and this is why I am a developer -- to solve problems and come up with fun solutions.
-No one will understand the true joy it is to have a leaf move on tap, haha!!
-As I built this app and dug even more into Treecard, I am inspired by Treecard's mission; I can't think of a better way than to pour my talents into a company that invests itself into making the world a better place.
-Thank you SO much for your time!
+No one will understand the true joy it is to have a leaf move on tap, haha!

 ### 🍄 Additional Features that would be Cool 🍄
 (I just ran out of time!)